admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

 In case you are familiar with vagrant and ssh you can SSH directly to your admindojo box(SSH could require changes to the Vagrantfile depending on the Box Version).

-Since admindojo uses real-world tools under the hood you're able to use their native functions:
+Since adminDōjō uses real-world tools under the hood you're able to use their native functions:

 - Vagrant
     - [Official documentation](https://www.vagrantup.com/docs/cli/)